For Christmas in 1915 members of the Fort Worth Club gave themselves a six-story stocking stuffer: a new home.

 The two-ton clock was installed on the corner of Main and 6th in 1918.

-In 1926 the Fort Worth Club would move two blocks west to its third and current home on West 7th Street.
+In 1922 oilman Floyd J. Holmes bought the building and leased space to the Fort Worth Club.
+In 1926 the club would move two blocks west to its third and current home on West 7th Street.
 In 1949 the building on Main at 6th would be bought by Mid-Continent Supply Company, owned by Ken Davis, father of Cullen and William S. Davis.
 Mid-Continent would own the building until 1989.

 After two years of renovation, the building reopened as the Ashton Hotel, the city’s first boutique hotel, on April 23, 2001.